kartoza/docker-geoserver/README.md

 ```
 to change it on runtime.

-If you forget your admin username/password or just need to reset it again you will need to
-pass the environment variable `RESET_ADMIN_CREDENTIALS=TRUE`
-The default behaviour is to reinitialize this once.

-**Note:** If you do not pass the env variable `GEOSERVER_ADMIN_PASSWORD` on startup the image will generate a strong password.
+The username and password are reinitialized each time the container starts.
+If you do not pass the env variables
-The password can be accessed from the startup logs or as a text file within the Geoserver data directory
+`GEOSERVER_ADMIN_PASSWORD` the container will generate a new password which is visible in the
+startup logs.

+**Note:** When upgrading the `GEOSERVER_ADMIN_PASSWORD` and `GEOSERVER_ADMIN_USER` you will
+need to mount the volume `settings:/settings` so that the lock-files generated by the `update_password.sh` are
+persistent during initialization.
+See the example in [docker-compose-build](https://github.com/kartoza/docker-geoserver/blob/master/docker-compose-build.yml)

 ```
 docker run --name "geoserver" -e GEOSERVER_ADMIN_USER=kartoza  -e GEOSERVER_ADMIN_PASSWORD=myawesomegeoserver -p 8080:8080 -d -t kartoza/geoserver